Census in Canada: Highlights

 For the first time, all Canadians could answer the census questionnaire online.
 This was received positively by Canadians.
-Nationally, 18.5% of Canadian households completed their questionnaire online26.
+Nationally, 18.5% of Canadian households completed their questionnaire online.

 This was also the first time people were asked if they agreed to have their personal information released in 92 years for the purposes of research and education.

 Respondents were also asked whether they would give Statistics Canada permission to access their tax files.
 This permission was sought in an effort to reduce response burden.

 The definition of spouse was expanded to include same-sex married couples.